 Today, we take marketing for granted.
 It is everywhere.
-Products are advertised on TV, radio, billboards, the internet, iPhones and through social media.
-It is hard to imagine that marketing, advertising and product branding were relatively new concepts in 1900.
-Early marketers determined that demand consisted of more than simple purchasing power.
+Products are advertised on TV, radio, billboards, the internet, iPhones, and social media.
+It is hard to imagine that marketing, advertising, and product branding were relatively new concepts in 1900.
+Early marketers determined that demand consisted of more than simply purchasing power.
 It was driven by consumer desire.
 New experiences with advertising were proving that desire could be increased and molded by factors other than the mere existence of supply.
-As the quantity of products steadily increased at the beginning of the 20th century, marketers realized that the market was shifting from a seller’s market to a buyer’s market.
+As the number of products steadily increased at the beginning of the 20th century, marketers realized that the market was shifting from a seller’s market to a buyer’s market.
 As citrus production increased beyond what could be consumed locally, this shift also applied to the California citrus industry.
 California citrus growers and shippers would be faced with how to market and sell California’s gold beyond local markets.

-The first step in creating a national marketing strategy was to coordinate growers and packer’s interest by creating an organization that would improve current methods of selling citrus.
+The first step in creating a national marketing strategy was to coordinate growers' and packers’ interests by creating an organization that would improve current methods of selling citrus.
 A number of marketing organizations were created between 1885 and 1891, but because of a lack of collaboration and in-fighting, they all failed.
-Finally in 1892, the first 2 successful citrus growers associations (organized by and for growers) were formed.
-They would become the foundation of the Southern California Fruit Exchange, which was formed by 1893.
+Finally, in 1892, the first 2 successful citrus growers' associations (organized by and for growers) were formed.
+They would become the foundation of the Southern California Fruit Exchange, which was formed in 1893.
 This organization created a "pool" from which to process and market its member’s fruit.
-The packing houses belonging to the cooperative graded, packed, and shipped the fruit, which the Exchange marketed.
+The packing houses belonging to the cooperative graded, packed and shipped the fruit, which the Exchange marketed.
 Each grower received a share of the proceeds based on quality, as well as the quantity of the fruit that was marketed.
 Through branding and advertising, the orange would be transformed from a luxury household item to a necessity.

 The Exchange realized that it needed a trademark/logo rather than just using the Exchange name.
 In April 1908, the Exchange agreed on the word “Sunkist” as its trademark to appear on its best grades of fruit.